1. Do less laundry.

 2. Use an eco-friendly laundry detergent.
 Use as little as possible to get the job done.

 3. To remove stains or whiten fabrics, try using hydrogen peroxide, lemon juice, borax, vinegar, or an eco-friendly bleach-alternative instead of bleach.

-4. Use baking soda instead of fabric softener.
+4. Use vinegar instead of fabric softener.
 Personally, I don't use anything.

 5. Skip the dryer sheets.
 Or click here for alternatives that soften, scent and prevent static cling in your laundry without the nasty chemicals of conventional dryer sheets.
 You can also purchase eco-friendly dryer sheets.